Subscribe for all my updates and don't miss a thing! Sign me up!

 She died in Toronto, Ontario, Canada on July 26, 2006.
 A true Jamaican icon, may her soul rest in peace.

-Incidentally, the poems of Louise Bennett are also my favourite Jamaican poems!
+Incidentally, the poems of "Ms Lou" are also my favourite Jamaican poems!
+Follow that link to see (and print) them.

-Do check the list of famous Jamaicans to see who else have made their mark on this, our little rock.
+Do check the list of famous Jamaicans to see who else have made their mark on this, our little rock we call Jamaica.